loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

 8. unit.config:

    This file includes WIFI details and sensor parameters that need to be provided.
-   To configure the calibration factor, simply edit the first value in the SENSORS_PARAMS list located in the unit.config file.
+   To configure the calibration factor, edit the first value in the SENSORS_PARAMS list located in the unit.config file.

 # Arduino/ESP libraries used for the project:
-   RTClib (by Adafruit) - version 2.1.4
+   1. RTClib (by Adafruit) - version 2.1.4
-   HX711 (by Rob Tillaart) - version 0.5.2
+   2. HX711 (by Rob Tillaart) - version 0.5.2
-   SparkFun BNO080 Cortex Based IMU (by SparkFun) - version 1.1.12
+   3. SparkFun BNO080 Cortex Based IMU (by SparkFun) - version 1.1.12

 # Installation:
-1. Wire the necessary hardware as seen in the diagram below and assemble your main and sampling units boxes
+1. Wire the necessary hardware as seen in the example diagram below and assemble your main and sampling units boxes
 2. Move the libraries/IOT_TECHNION_SURFBOARD to your Arduino libraries folder (Documents\Arduino\libraries folder in Windows)
-3. Add your parameters to device.config file and move it to the SD card attached to the main unit
+3. Add your parameters to unit.config file and move it to the top level in your SD card for each unit
-4. Open SurfboardMainUnit/SurfboardMainUnit.ino file in your Arduino IDE and compile the code into your main unit
+4. Open SurfboardMainUnit/SurfboardMainUnit.ino file in your Arduino IDE, choose your wiring pins, and compile the code into your main unit
-5. For every sampling unit open SurfboardSamplingUnit/SurfboardSamplingUnit.ino in your Arduino IDE, update your sensors' data pins in the file and compile it
+5. For every sampling unit desired, open SurfboardSamplingUnit/SurfboardSamplingUnit.ino in your Arduino IDE, update your sensors' data pins in the file and compile it
+6. Setup your Firebase account, endpoints, storage, and host the index.html file
+7. [RECOMMENDED] Press the button (Soft press) in your main unit and validate that the sampling process works.
+8. [RECOMMENDED] Press the button (Long press) in your main unit and validate that the file uploading process works.
+9. [RECOMMENDED] Write and keep track of your esp32's MAC address as it identifies the unit.

+## Notes:
+1. Sensors receive their IDs in the order they were added to the unit, starting from 0.
+2. The sensor's parameters can be set in the unit.config file, in the same order they were inserted in
+3. A Wi-Fi connection is required in the setup stage

 # Hardware:

-note : in our project we had 1 Main unit and 2 Sampling units.
-* Main Unit Hardware:
+* The sampling unit's required hardware:
    1. Esp32 X1
+   5. SD card X1

+   Add sensors to this unit as desired

+* The main unit's required hardware:
+   1. Esp32 X1
    2. RTC X1
    3. Push Button X1
    4. RGB led light X1
    5. SD card X1

-* sampling Unit Harware:
-   1. Esp32 X1
-   2. BNO080 IMU sensor X1
-   3. Strain Gauge sensor X1
-   4. HX711 X1
-   5. SD card X1
+   You can add sensors to this unit as well

-# wiring Diagrams:
+# wiring Diagram Example:
-Sampling Unit Wiring Diagram:
+Example Sampling Unit Wiring Diagram:

 <img src="https://github.com/user-attachments/assets/a86154c1-af3f-4eb6-b046-5d46ad49b0bc" alt="Image" width="600">

-Main Unit Wiring Diagram:
+Example Main Unit Wiring Diagram:

 <img src="https://github.com/user-attachments/assets/d2808a2c-2120-4290-80fc-dc2f74cc72e5" alt="Image" width="600">

 # Project Poster:
 // to be edited later - saved for template use